8 Power: mechanics and deep psychologies

 “Yet a word on the origin and the purpose of punishment-two problems that are separate, or ought to be separate: unfortunately, they are usually confounded.
 How have previous genealogists of morals set about solving these problems?
 Naively, as has always been their way: they seek out some “purpose” in punishment, for example, revenge or deterrence, then guilelessly place this purpose at the beginning as causa fiendi of punishment, and-have done.
 The “purpose of law:’ however, is absolutely the last thing to employ in the history of the origin of law: on the contrary, there is for historiography of any kind no more important proposition than the one it took such effort to establish. but which really ought to be established now: the cause of the origin of a thing and its eventual utility, its actual employment and place in a system of purposes, lie worlds apart; whatever exists, having somehow come into being, is again and again reinterpreted to new ends, taken over, transformed, and redirected by some power superior to it; all events in the organic world are a subduing, a becoming master, and all subduing and becoming master involves a fresh interpretation, an adaptation through which any previous “meaning” and “purpose” are necessarily obscured or even obliterated.
 However well one has understood the utility of any physiological organ (or of a legal institution, a social custom, a political usage, a form in art or in a religious cult); this means nothing regarding its origin: however uncomfortable and disagreeable this may sound to older ears-for one had always believed that to understand the demonstrable purpose, the utility of a thing, a form, or an institution, was also to understand the reason why it originated-the eye being made for seeing. the hand being made for grasping.”
 (Nietzsche, 1989, p.
 77)

-In objecting to duality state and society, perhaps reflecting the duality of state and mind, departing from Foucault’s analytics moving close to the particularities of history, Foucauldian research will risk falling into a monism of power instead of approaching power as always as a heterogenous or prime constellation eschewing eroding into homogenous categorization.
-Here, prime refers to co-existing qualities of determinateness and incompleteness to prime numbers.
-It both acknowledges possibility of knowledge and its limits.
-For Foucault, disciplinary power as it operates in prison’s panoptic and as it operates in medical gaze are differentiated by the specificity of apparatuses deployed and objectives set while sharing a similar investment in establishing a domain of visuality where objects are brought into a relationship with power.
-There is no totality (Lyotard, 1984).
+In objecting to duality state and society, perhaps reflecting the duality of state and mind, departing from Foucault’s analytics moving close to the particularities of history, Foucauldian research will risk falling into a monism of power instead of approaching power as always a heterogenous or what we may term as a prime constellation eschewing eroding into homogenous categorization.
+Here, prime refers to co-existing qualities of determinateness and incompleteness that can be found in the set of prime numbers.
+There are as many types of power relations as dimensions (demographic, material, geographical variances) we can image.

-He will also object to state’s supposed monopoly over the legitimate use of violence as disciplinary institutions will mark and shape the body in subtle forms of violence which will be covered with reformist and humanist clothes.
-Violence is not necessarily absorbed and civilized (Elias, 1939/2000) but proliferate through sciences.
-Rejecting the Hobbesian view of state that fully absorbs violence inherent in the so-called state of nature, in Foucault, power has a decentered and networked spatiality where sciences and epistemes in general stand in excess of law’s regulative capacities.
+Violence is not necessarily absorbed and civilized (Elias, 1939/2000) but proliferates throughout the sciences.
+Rejecting the Hobbesian view of state that fully absorbs the violence inherent in the so-called state of nature, in Foucault, power has a decentered and networked spatiality where sciences and epistemes in general stand in excess of law’s regulative capacities.

 Materialism of power